School and Pre-Kindergarten (Child Care) Immunization Information

 Tuberculosis Screening Requirements for San Francisco Schools

 Guidelines for tuberculosis screening requirements in California are determined by each County.
 The San Francisco Department of Public Health strongly recommends a medical provider’s risk assessment for TB infection, as the universal screening requirement for school entry.
-For more information, review the San Francisco Policy for Tuberculosis Screening Requirement at Preschool and K-12 School Entry.
+For more information, review the San Francisco Policy for Tuberculosis Screening Requirement at Preschool and TK/k-12 School Entry.